th3cr00k3dm4n/yt-downloader/README.md

 # yt-downloader(not maintained)
 A simple shell to download youtube video using youtube-dl
 # Installation
-The whole Installation is give in my website
+The whole Installation is given in my website

 http://th3cr00k3dm4n.unaux.com/blog/yt-downloader